How do I use the Accessibility Checker in the Rich Content Editor as an instructor?

 Note: For text contrast, the Accessibility Checker verifies color using the same calculations as the WebAIM tool and verifies against Theme Editor templates without High Contrast Styles.
 However, High Contrast Styles must be enabled for verification if a link color is overwritten manually in the Rich Content Editor.

-In the Rich Content Editor, click the Accessibility Checker icon.
+If any accessibility issues are detected within the Rich Content Editor, the Accessibility Checker display an indicator .

 When an issue is detected, the Rich Content Editor highlights the affected area .
 The sidebar displays the accessibility attribute and an explanation of the error .
 To learn more about the accessibility attribute, click the Information icon .